Ktot0/Statistics/week4/README.md

 ## Objectives:

 * Research
-1. Illustrate the parallel between the properties of the relative frequencies and the axioms for probability.
-2. Discuss some concept examples of Measure Space (&Omega;, &epsilon;, P).
-3. Illustrate how Measure Theory provides the mathematical foundation for Probability theory.
+1.Illustrate the parallels, between the properties of the relative frequency and the axioms for probability 2 Discuss some concrete examples of Probability measure Space 3 Illustrate how Measure Theory provides the mathematical foundation for Probability Theory

 * Application
-1. Simulate a sequence of coin-tosses (0 success, 1 unsuccess) and draw a dynamic chart of the relative frequency of a success fs=ms/m, absolutte frequency ms, Normalized frequency ms/sqrt(m).
+1. Generate a m sequences of n trials distributed according a Binomial with success probability p and represent the following quantities: absolute frequency of success, relative frequency of success, "normalized" relative frequency of success.
+2. In the same chart, add also a vertical histogram representing the distribution of the above 3 types of frequencies on the last trial.

+* Research on App

+1. Give a simple introduction to graphics in the .NET environment.
+How to create a bitmap and a chart on it.
+1. Explain in simple terms how to get device coordinates from world coordinates

 ## Assignment
 ### Research